portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 The Office Hours Scheduling feature allows a user’s status to be changed on the base of global office hours or specific office hours.

-Select if the extension would follow the Global Office Hours, or use Specific Office Hours.
-To specify Specific Office Hours, chose the `Use specific Office Hours` option,  then you can create multiple office hours for every day.
+Choose whether the extension will use to `Global Office Hours` or `Specific Office Hours`.
+Select the `Use Specific Office Hours` option to set specific office hours, and there allows create different office hours for each day.

-The time frame `00:00 - 23:59` means whole day is office hours, and `00:00 - 00:00` means whole day is closed.
+The time frame `00:00 - 23:59` indicates that the entire day is open for business, whereas `00:00 - 00:00` indicates that the entire day is closed.

 #### Phone Provisioning